Indicator/turn signals

 "They don't work on one side"

-If neither lamps on one side flash or light you could have one fault in the common circuitry e.g. the switch or the connectors by the steering column, or two (or more) unconnected faults in the wiring out towards the lamps.
+If neither lamps on one side flash or light you could have one fault in the common circuitry e.g. the switch or the connectors by the steering column (in which case the dash tell-tale won't light either), or two (or more) independent faults in the wiring out towards the lamps.
 Track the 12v through the indicators switch and the green/white(RH side) or green/red (LH side) wiring out towards the lamps.

 "They light but don't flash or flash too slowly" Updated April 2013